-By very well-know results, see \cite[Proposition 1.9]{Mich} and \cite{AB}, the class of compact balanced manifolds is closed under products, proper holomorphic submersions and proper modifications.
-In what follows, we will study some of the same closedness properties for the class of compact quaternionic balanced manifolds.
-First of all, we will recall the definition of hyperhermitian submersion, see for instance \cite{Alekseevsky-Marchiafava, IMV2, IMV}. \begin{defn} Let $(M, \mathsf H, g)$ and $(M', \mathsf H', g')$ be two hypercomplex manifolds.
+By a very well-know result, see \cite[Proposition 1.9]{Mich}, the class of compact balanced manifolds is closed under products and proper holomorphic submersions.
+We conclude this section studying the same closedness properties for the class of compact quaternionic balanced manifolds.
+First of all, we recall the definition of hypercomplex submersion, see for instance \cite{Alekseevsky-Marchiafava, IMV2, IMV}. \begin{defn} Let $(M, \mathsf H)$ and $(M', \mathsf H')$ be two hypercomplex manifolds.
 A map $f\colon M\to M'$ is called \emph{hypercomplex} if, for any $L\in\mathsf H$, there exists $L'\in\mathsf H'$ such that $f\colon (M, L )\to (M', L')$ is holomorphic.
-If $f$ is also a Riemannian submersion, then $f$ will be called a \emph{hyperhermitian submersion}. \end{defn} Examples of hyperhermitian submersions between compact manifolds can be produced standardly looking, for instance, at finite coverings of compact hyperhermitian manifolds.
-Moreover, the projection onto the quotient of a Lie group by a lattice, endowed with a left-invariant hypercomplex structure, gives an example of hypercomplex map between a compact and a hypercomplex manifold, not necessarily compact.
-This can also be seen as a hyperhermitian submersion for a suitable choice of the hyperhermitian metrics, for instance a left-invariant hyperhermitian metric on the quotient and its pullback on the group.
+If $f$ is also a submersion, then $f$ will be called a \emph{hypercomplex submersion}. \end{defn} Examples of hypercomplex submersions between compact manifolds can be produced standardly looking, for instance, at finite coverings of compact hypercomplex manifolds.
 Another example can be found in \cite[Section 4]{IMV}. \begin{prop} Let $(M, \mathsf H )$ and $(M', \mathsf H')$ be two quaternionic balanced manifolds and $(M'', \mathsf H'')$ be a hypercomplex manifold.
 Then, $(M\times M', \mathsf H\oplus\mathsf H')$ is quaternionic balanced.
-Moreover, if $f\colon (M, \mathsf H )\to (M'', \mathsf H'' )$ is a proper hyperhermitian submersion, then $(M'', \mathsf H'')$ is quaternionic balanced. \end{prop} \begin{proof} The first claim is trivial.
-Indeed, if $\Omega_M $ and $\Omega_{M'}$ are quaternionic balanced metrics on $(M, \mathsf H)$ and $(M', \mathsf H')$ respectively, then $\Omega=\Omega_M+ \Omega_{M'}$ is quaternionic balanced on $(M\times M', \mathsf H\oplus \mathsf H')$.
+Moreover, if $f\colon (M, \mathsf H )\to (M'', \mathsf H'' )$ is a proper hypercomplex submersion, then $(M'', \mathsf H'')$ is quaternionic balanced. \end{prop} \begin{proof} The first claim is trivial by considering $\Omega=\Omega_M+ \Omega_{M'}$, where $\Omega_M $ and $\Omega_{M'}$ are quaternionic balanced metrics, respectively, on $(M, \mathsf H)$ and $(M', \mathsf H')$.